bg-elves/turkstream-bg-roadmap-dkim/README.md

 The email was initially retrieved by CyberResistance and later shared by InformNapalm.
 We have found the email file, after looking into the leaked documents, already made available publicly, upon request by journalists.

 During our analysis, we have established communication with both CyberResistance and InformNapalm, who gave us insights of the process being used to retrieve the inbox contents, which we wont share.
 Based on those traces we performed a series of lab experiments on the content, validating not just the crypto signature, but also to verify the exact steps that Evgeny Zobnin performed, when he sent himself this email.
-What type of device and software for managing his inbox and much more, that describes in prices detail how did this document got into the public space.
+What type of device and software for managing his inbox and much more, that describes in precise details how did this document got into the public space.

 # Sources and credits: